ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    same copy.
 There are two ways to manage the storage for the shared copy:

-   -  the ALTO server maintains the set of clients that have sent a polling request to the TIPS view, and only removes the view from the storage when the set becomes empty.
+   - the ALTO server maintains the set of clients that have sent a polling request to the TIPS view, and only removes the view from the storage when the set becomes empty and no client immediately issues a new edge request;

    - the TIPS view is never removed from the storage.

 Developers may choose different implementation options depending on criteria such as request frequency, available resources of the ALTO